microsoft/lst-bench/docs/workloads.md

 ```

 The task executor arguments are passed as a <String, Object> map, new parameters should be registered via the [TaskExecutorArgumentsParser](/src/main/java/com/microsoft/lst_bench/util/TaskExecutorArgumentsParser.java) to ensure that only valid parameters are passed into the execution.
-An example for how task-specific arguments can be incorporated into the execution class, refer to the example of the [DependentTaskExecutorArguments](/src/main/java/com/microsoft/lst_bench/task/custom/DependentTaskExecutor.java).
+An example for how task-specific arguments can be incorporated into the execution class, refer to the [DependentTaskExecutorArguments](/src/main/java/com/microsoft/lst_bench/task/custom/DependentTaskExecutor.java).

 ### Prepared Tasks